Southern elephant seal: Notable individuals

 with artwork by Jenny Akita showing Minazo holding his beloved bucket.
 In 2007, Minazo became the subject of an image macro similar to lolcat called "lolrus".
 In his liner notes, Masami Akita suggested Minazo's frequent and demanding performances left him exhausted, contributing ultimately to his death.
 Akita's intention in celebrating Minazo was to highlight the plight of captive animals used for performance before public audiences.
 Minazo has also been featured on several T-shirt designs.

-In late 2023, a 600 kg southern elephant seal nicknamed "Neil the Seal" became an internet sensation after repeatedly hauling out in residential areas in southern Tasmania, causing numerous issues such as preventing a woman from going to work by resting in front of her car.
+In late 2023, a 600 kg southern elephant seal nicknamed "Neil the Seal" became an internet sensation after repeatedly appearing in residential areas in southern Tasmania, causing numerous issues such as preventing a woman from going to work by resting in front of her car.
 His repeated interactions with humans have caused concern for Neil's welfare as well as potential risks to the public.
+However as of right now he is likely 1000 kilograms but still needs a lot of growing to do.